Multiobjective Logistics Optimization for Automated ATM Cash Replenishment Process: Introduction

 \section{Introduction}

-Automated Teller Machine (ATM) is a physical interaction point and can be compared to an extension arm of banks to customers in many areas.
+ATM is a physical interaction point and can be compared to an extension arm of banks to customers in many areas.
 Therefore, storing and replenishing cash for ATMs affect customer satisfaction with banking services.
-Besides, there are also costs associated with personnel, transportation and interest on money deposited at ATMs.
+Besides, there are also costs associated with personnel, transportation and interest rate on money deposited at ATMs - this is a relatively high cost since this rate can be as high as $10\%$ \citep{link:WorldBank}.
 From the supply chain management perspective, this is a classic trade-off between transportation and inventory costs.
-Many cost-optimizing models have been devised to solve this problem, especially in goods manufacturing companies.
+Many cost-optimizing models have been devised to solve this problem, especially in manufacturing industries \citep{peres2017optimization}.
 For the banking sector, this can be considered a money supply chain problem and a specific commodity that must adhere to the State's regulations and risk management in logistics.
 According to the International Monetary Fund (IMF), Vietnam has 20,404 ATMs, with 2,644 ($\approx$13\%) belonging to Vietnam Bank for Agriculture and Rural Development (Agribank).
 With an extensive network covering many regions and continuous cash replenishment, banks can improve the logistics of the ATM cash replenishment process, which will result in cost and administration savings.